wxt-dev/wxt/packages/analytics/README.md

    });
    ```

-2. Import your analytics module in the background:
+3. Import your analytics module in the background to initialize the message listener:
    ```ts
    // background.ts
    import './utils/analytics';
    ```
-3. Then use your `analytics` instance to report events:
+4. Then use your `analytics` instance to report events:

    ```ts
    import { analytics } from '#analytics';